yytzsy/SCDM/README.md

 ```
 for model testing.
 Other variant models are similar to train and test.

-* For the TACoS and ActivityNet Captions dataset, we only provide the proposed SCDM model in the '**./grounding/xxx/src_SCDM**' folder.
+* For the TACoS and ActivityNet Captions dataset, we only provide the proposed SCDM model implementation in the '**./grounding/xxx/src_SCDM**' folder.
 The training and testing process are similar to the Charades-STA dataset.
 * Checkpoints of saved trained models for these datasets are provided in the '**./grounding/xxx/model/**' folder.
 You can use these checkpoints to reproduce the results in the paper (not exactly the same, but almost).

 ## Citation